Start building awesome legal AI apps with the Isaacus API in under 5 minutes

 environment variable or by passing it directly, which is what we’re doing in this example.

-To do that, we’ll use the query This is a confidentiality clause.
+This is a confidentiality clause.

 .